Around 4,458 metric tonnes of uranium has been imported to fuel nuclear power reactors in the country since 2008, the government today said.

-Annual fuel requirement of seven Pressurised Heavy Water Reactors under IAEA Plan is 315 MT at 85% plant load factor
+The annual fuel requirement of seven operating Pressurised Heavy Water Reactors (PHWRs) under the IAEA Safeguard Separation Plan is around 315 MT for operation at 85 per cent plant load factor.

 "The fuel supply for Tarapur Atomic Power Station, unit 1 and 2 and Kudankulam Nuclear Power Plant unit 1 and 2 are covered under life time fuel supply commitment included in the agreement with the suppliers of the reactors," Singh said.

 Business Standard has always strived hard to provide up-to-date information and commentary on developments that are of interest to you and have wider political and economic implications for the country and the world.
 Your encouragement and constant feedback on how to improve our offering have only made our resolve and commitment to these ideals stronger.
 Even during these difficult times arising out of Covid-19, we continue to remain committed to keeping you informed and updated with credible news, authoritative views and incisive commentary on topical issues of relevance.

 As we battle the economic impact of the pandemic, we need your support even more, so that we can continue to offer you more quality content.
 Our subscription model has seen an encouraging response from many of you, who have subscribed to our online content.
 More subscription to our online content can only help us achieve the goals of offering you even better and more relevant content.
 We believe in free, fair and credible journalism.
 Your support through more subscriptions can help us practise the journalism to which we are committed.